 Plan to eat the same things for breakfast and lunch every day.
-If you need to switch it up then do so for a couple of meals.
-Plan 1-2 new recipes a week and then fill the rest of the week with lightened up family favorites.
+If you need to switch it up, then do so for a couple of meals.
+Plan 1-2 new recipes a week and then fill the rest of the week with lightened-up family favorites.

 Focus on food struggles

-Now instead of rushing out the door with no food in your belly, and heading to the drive-thru for a processed high-fat breakfast sandwich, you can grab a wholesome nutritious meal right out of your refrigerator.
-You’re welcome. xoxo
+Now instead of rushing out the door with no food in your belly and heading to the drive-thru for a processed high-fat breakfast sandwich, you can grab a wholesome, nutritious meal right out of your refrigerator.

-Enter mason jar salads.
-A few years ago, I started doing meal prep for weight loss by making mason jar salads and snacks on Sunday for the week.
-This was a game-changer.
-I ate healthier, felt less stressed, and lost weight because I had healthy food prepared ahead of time I could easily grab it on my way to work.
-I knew if I didn’t plan anything else for the week I needed to at least take time to make my mason jar salads.
+Making lunches ahead of time was a game-changer.
+I ate healthier, felt less stressed, and lost weight because I had nutritious food prepared ahead of time; I could quickly grab it on my way to work.
+I knew if I didn’t plan anything else for the week, I needed to at least take time to make my mason jar salads.

 Today, with working from home, my food struggle is a little bit different.
-Instead of lunches, I focus on quick easy dinners.
+Instead of lunches, I focus on quick, easy dinners.
 We don’t get home till late some days and I want healthy foods to be quickly available for dinner.

 If meal prep has you overwhelmed then just start with a food struggle.
 I guarantee after you experience the relief and benefits from resolving it you will become a food prep believer.

-#4 Portion out “hand grab” foods.
+Portion out “hand grab” foods.

 One of my biggest calorie busters is reaching into a cracker box or nut bag and grabbing WAY MORE than one portion.
 I can’t even tell you the number of calories I would eat by doing this.
 And why’s that?
 Because I had no clue.

 Stock Your Refrigerator or Freezer with Healthy Basics

-Create the Amount of Structure you Need with Meal Prep for Weight Loss
+Create the Amount of Structure you Need

 Meal prep creates structure in your weight loss journey.
 The amount of structure depends on you.
 Do you need all your food prepped ahead of time and organized by day in your refrigerator?
 Hey, you can do that if you want!

 The amount of time you spend on meal prep for weight loss will depend on the amount of structure you need.
 However, don’t be discouraged by time.
 If you only have an hour, then do what you can in that hour.
-If you have more time on another day then plan to use that time to stock your freezer with foods.
+If you have more time on another day, then plan to use that time to stock your freezer with foods.

 Changing your eating habits and losing weight is not easy.
-However, meal prep makes it easier.
-It does.
-It’s easier to eat healthy nutritious food and stay within calories or points, when meals and snacks are ready to cook or eat.
+However, easy meal prep for weight loss helps.
+It’s easier to eat healthy, nutritious food and stay within calories when meals and snacks are ready to cook or eat.